neontribe/ad-hoc-manifesto/FullText.md

 Yeah.
 Seemed like a great precis for a keynote did that, six months or so ago.
 And we are still going to do that: or at least there will be cults, there will be sects and there will be heresies.
 The fascinating thing about agile practises, or at least one of the many fascinating things, is how many people who practise them have read so little about them.
 Us, for example.
 I/Harry was at a session at UKGovcamp the other week - nice unconference, strongly recommended - and there was a session called "Agile sucks".
 The majority of people there - myself included - couldn't tell you how many tenets there were in the agile manifesto.

+So, then we started to research various cults and sects and heresies, and found that other people had done that too.
+I'd noticed, for example, that some agile practises - like, real world practises - resembled pretty much the Cargo Cults of Polynesia.
+I found Liz Keogh (@lunivore) had done that precise blog post.
+Better.
+[Seven years ago.]( https://lizkeogh.com/2009/05/22/cargo-cults-and-agile-values/)

-So we could start with a survey, and end with an entirely new manifesto, for sure.
+So we could start with that survey, and end with an entirely new manifesto, for sure.
 However, the more time we spent actually researching what we were going to say, actually looking outside our little bubble of experience, the more we found this.

 ## The agile manifesto rocks.

 ![a rock band](images/15575226235-thumb.jpg)

 I mean, it rocks, it really does.
 It's ace.
 You need to go back and read it.
+And the Principles too.

 We could stop there, but it'd seem a bit of a cop out.
-Hagiography isn't really my thing, and we given we disciples promise to question, criticise and iterate we'd be letting the prophets down if we didn't.
+Hagiography isn't really my thing, and we given we disciples promise to question, critique and iterate we'd be letting the prophets down if we didn't.
 So here goes.
 A new precis.

 > "Harry and Rupert critically re-examine the agile manifesto in the light of their working with people “doing agile”,
-> vaguely alluding to the cults, sects and heresies they’ve encountered and mostly dodging the responsibility of formulating
+> vaguely alluding to the cults, sects and heresies they’ve encountered and being guilty of themeselves and dodge the responsibility
-> a new “ad-hoc” manifesto."
+> of formulating a new “ad-hoc” manifesto, instead iterating the original.
+A bit."

 ![A Witch-burning](images/4436279464-thumb.jpg)